CS-433/ml-project-2-big-burger/README.md

 - `run_outputs/` contains the results of the real data prediction on the real data done by run.py
 - `tests/` contains various tests used to explore the data and the models
   - `centering_images/` contains code that center the images around the particle
-  - `CoarseD/` TODO
+  - `CoarseD/` Contains the tests done to implement the method that computes the Trajectory-D as done in litterature, by using image centroids
   - `local_optimum_fix` contains code that tries to fix the local optimum problem with a different weight initialization technique
 - `ModelTrainPipeline.ipynb` is the notebook used to train the models using the simulated data
 - `RealDataPrediction.ipynb` is the notebook used to predict the diffusion coefficient on real data
-- `helpers.py` is an improved version of code given to us that generates tajectories and images
+- `helpers.py` contains all methods used for the simulation and trajectory-D predictions
 - `run.py` is a script that can be used to predict the diffusion coefficient on real data with easy to change parameters
 - `run_full.py` is an augmented version of run.py that also can retrain the models on the simulated data and plot the results, currently not fully working

 ## Simulation
 ### Parameters:
 For the simulation, multiple hyperparameters were selected to best match real data distribution.
 These were carefully selected using notebooks tests/image_creation_test.ipynb and test/brownian-msd.ipynb.
 Each of these parameters influences the final image, here are the most important ones with their physical explanation:

 nframes = 16    # Number of frames generated for each particle
 nposframe = 10    # Number of sub-positions per frame
 dt = 0.01        # Integration time frame in seconds (time between two frames)